 Many of our team actively support fundraising through personal challenges.
-We commit to giving their charitable efforts a boost with financial support available to every employee in every jurisdiction who wants to help a local good cause.
+We commit to giving their charitable efforts a boost with financial support, available to every employee in every jurisdiction who wants to help a local good cause.

-Oak’s support ensures that Barracuda members can continue to compete at all levels in the sport including club, county, regional, national and international competitions.

 The Barracudas are the Beau Sejour Swim School’s flagship competitive squad.
+Oak’s support ensures Swimming Club members can continue to compete at all levels in the sport including club, county, regional, national and international competitions.

-The Barracudas receive their training under the banner of the Beau Sejour Swim School, while all aspects of competition and social activities are undertaken on a voluntary basis.
-There are currently 160 swimmers in the squad from 8 years old to Masters and over 2000 swimmers attend lessons with the Swim School each week.
+Members receive their training under the banner of the Swim School while all aspects of competition and social activities are undertaken on a voluntary basis.
+There are currently 160 swimmers in the squad from eight years old to Masters and over 2,000 swimmers attend lessons with the Swim School each week.

 Oak Malta plays a key role in motivating employees and supporting our commitment to initiatives and worthy causes through donations and paid leave for voluntary work.

-In May 2018 employees and management at Oak Malta teamed up with the Appogg Agency, a national agency promoting the well-being of children, families and community through the development of psycho-social welfare services, and organised fun-filled team building activities for young people aged between 16 and 20 which was a huge success.
+In May 2018, employees and management of Oak Malta teamed up with the Appogg Agency, a national agency promoting the well-being of children, families and community through the development of psycho-social welfare services, and organised fun-filled team building activities for young people aged between 16 and 20, which was a huge success.

-Oak Malta regularly joins the Pink October movement in the fight against breast cancer.
-Breast cancer is the most common form of cancer globally and is one of the leading causes of cancer related deaths in men and women over the age of 30 in Malta.
-It can be treated successfully if detected early enough and by raising awareness the Pink October movement hopes to encourage more women to get more frequent screening.
+Oak Malta regularly joins the Pink October movement to raise awareness of breast cancer.
+Breast cancer is the most common form of cancer globally and remains one of the leading causes of cancer-related deaths in both men and women over the age of 30 in Malta.
+It can be treated successfully if detected early enough and by raising awareness, the Pink October movement hopes to encourage more people to get more frequent screening.